ServerlessLife/vitepress-test/README.md

 - **Enable verbose logging and provide the full log.**
 - **Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.**
 - Describe your setup in detail, or better yet, provide a sample project.
-- Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".

 ## Getting Started